 After checking a few items off your Christmas list, keep it going by visiting the Festival of Trees at the WL Mills Conference Center.
 You’ll love the dazzling array of decorated trees, holiday music, food and crafts.
 If you’re in Gatlinburg at 6:30, take the first run of the Trolley of Lights, which will take you around the town’s famous and amazing display of Christmas lights, scenes and structures.

-Finally, enjoy your delectable Thanksgiving feast
+Finally, enjoy your delectable Thanksgiving feast in the Smoky Mountains

 Return to Christopher Place and settle in for the Thanksgiving dinner at our upscale restaurant near Gatlinburg TN.
 Our experienced servers and kitchen staff will take care of every aspect of your holiday meal, crafted by our chef Karen Valentine.
 You’ll savor the four-course dinner, which adds surprising yet irresistible twists on traditional favorites.
 Sip a glass of wine to enhance the seasonal flavors you’ll experience during this unforgettable repast.
 See the menu here.

 Who knows?
 You just might want to make a getaway to Christopher Place, your Smoky Mountains resort, your new Thanksgiving tradition.
 Let us know how we can help you make it happen.